hschne/rails-mini-profiler/CONTRIBUTING.md

 ### Setting Up

-Create a fork of Rails Mini Profiler and clone your fork locally.
+Create a fork of Rails Mini Profiler and clone it locally.
 Create a new branch for your change, e.g.

 ```shell
 git checkout -b add-awesome-new-feature